ProAlgos/ProAlgos-Cpp/cpp/include/algorithm/sorting/README.md

 Where N is the number of elements in the array.

 ## 2. Bucket sort
-A sorting algorithm that works by dividing elements into different buckets, and then sorting the buckets individualy.
+A sorting algorithm that works by dividing elements into different buckets, and then sorting the buckets individually.
 Each bucket is then sorted individually by using a different sorting algorithm.
 Insertion sort is used in this implementation, but other algorithms can be used.

 ### Usage
 ``` c++